Snipping Tool not working in Windows 11

 Optional update audio driver

-• Now open the Microsoft Store, Select the Library tab and click the Get Updates button.
+• Now open the Microsoft Store, select Downloads, and click the Get Updates button.
 Install the updates, if any.

 • Scroll down to locate Snipping Tool and install any available updates.